 In a memorable sketch for the second season of I Think You Should Leave, an actor gets prickly and pretentious during a press junket interview about his new ultraviolent action flick, referring to it as a “cosmic gumbo.”
 Oh, and said actor just so happens to be Santa Claus.
 Incidentally, Cleveland music project Orefice Roth‘s new EP, Please Protect Me, lays far better claim to that descriptor, as it successfully layers homey and intergalactic, along with a few other captivating elements.

 The band might agree with the tag “cosmic gumbo”, as they tag their music as “space country” or “cosmic country.”
 But it’s less Forbidden Planet and more Solaris in terms of presentation; its anthemic choirs perfect for giving a drive at sunset an extra smidgen of atmosphere.
-Pretty soon, you’ll be trying to harmonize with the choruses on “Nest of Eight Bells” and humming along with the synth break of “I’d Do Anything From You”, if you aren’t feeling too choked up to do so.
+Pretty soon, you’ll be trying to harmonize with the choruses on “Nest of Eight Bells” and humming along with the synth break of “I’d Do Anything For You”, if you aren’t feeling too choked up to do so.

 Founder Skylar Keffler is a remarkable presence, with vocals ranging from commanding to wounded, and lyrics simple in terms of information but complex in terms of turns.
 On opener “I Hope You Find Your Heart”, he imparts a well-wishing so aggressive it eventually reveals itself as a condemnation, both outward and inward.
 Similarly, the instrumentation hits pleasure centers right on target but never falls into a rut, especially not with prolific Philadelphia musician Mike Brenner playing lap steel on two tracks.
 And it’s just a thrill to find country and folk seemingly being pushed out of a comfort zone so successfully.
 The road doesn’t go on forever, but the sky certainly does.